Muslim Magomayev (composer)

-Abdulmuslim Muhammad oghlu Magomayev (Əbdülmüslüm Məhəmməd oğlu Maqomayev; 18 September 1885 in Grozny – 28 July 1937 in Nalchik), commonly known as Muslim Magomayev (Müslüm Maqomayev), was an Azerbaijani composer and conductor.
-He is the grandfather and namesake of Azerbaijani opera singer Muslim Magomayev.
+Abdulmuslim Muhammad oghlu Magomayev (Əbdülmüslüm Məhəmməd oğlu Maqomayev; 18 September 1885 – 28 July 1937), commonly known as Muslim Magomayev (Müslüm Maqomayev), was an Azerbaijani composer and conductor.
+He is the paternal grandfather and namesake of Azerbaijani opera singer Muslim Magomayev.

 Early life

 He was born Abdulmuslim Magomayev into a family of a blacksmith on the same day another prominent Azerbaijani composer Uzeyir Hajibeyov was born.
-He had studied at a primary school in Grozny before being admitted to the Gori Pedagogical Seminary (in present-day Georgia) in 1900.
-There Magomayev developed passion for music and conducting.
+He studied at a primary school in Grozny before being admitted to the Gori Pedagogical Seminary (in present-day Georgia) in 1900.
+There, Magomayev developed a passion for music and conducting.
 That was also where he first met Uzeyir Hajibeyov, then his fellow student.
-However Magomayev found musical career financially unpromising and decided to focus on teaching.
+However, Magomayev found the musical career financially unpromising and decided to focus on teaching.
 In 1905, he acquired his teaching certificate at the Tiflis Teachers' College and was appointed a teacher to the village of Bekovichi (now Kizlyar, Republic of North Ossetia–Alania).
 In 1906, he was voluntarily reappointed to Lankaran (present-day Azerbaijan).
 In 1911, he received a license that allowed him to teach in high schools and moved to a Baku suburb, Sabunchu.
-While teaching at a school he took up music and conducting once again.
+While teaching at a school, he took up music and conducting once again.